 Important things for you to know

-- During the Continuity of Care period, all existing prior authorizations for services and for provider referrals, will be honored by the member’s new plan.
-Members can continue to see their existing providers for at least 30 days, even if those providers are not in their new plan’s network.
+- Members changing plans because their PCP is joining an ACO on January 1, 2021 can continue to see their existing providers for 90 days, even if those providers are not in their new plan’s network.

 - Members can contact their new plan now to let them know of any ongoing treatments or scheduled appointments.

-- Providers will be able to see new plan information in the MassHealth Eligibility Verification System (EVS) starting March 1.
-They can contact the new plan at that time for new authorization requests, or with any questions or concerns.
+- Providers will be able to see new plan information in the MassHealth Eligibility Verification System (EVS) starting January 1, 2021.
+They can contact the new plan at that time for new authorization requests or with any questions or concerns

-- MassHealth and all ACOs and MCOs have escalation protocols in place for continuity of care issues that may arise.
-Contact phone numbers are attached.
+- While ACOs are ultimately responsible for coordinating member’s transition and service coordination into their new health plan, both MassHealth and ACOs will ensure escalation protocols are in place for continuity of care issues that may arise.